dotoroart/cards/README.md

 ## About

-Crossbreed Magic is a card game currently in development.
+Crossbreed Magic is a physical card game currently in development.

 ## Rules